-Polka Dot Pediatric Dentistry and the American Academy of Pediatric Dentistry (AAPD) recommend for your child to have their first pediatric dental visit when their first tooth grows in or by their first birthday.
+Polkadot Pediatric Dentistry and the American Academy of Pediatric Dentistry (AAPD) recommend that your child have their first pediatric dental visit when their first tooth grows in or by their first birthday.

 First visits are also about comfortability.
 If a child is scared or uncomfortable, it can severely delay dental work for the child.
 For example, if a child is stressed and crying the doctor will be unable to conduct an examination nor will they be able to do a cleaning or any further work.

 By familiarizing themselves with the pediatric dental chair, the instruments, and the doctor, the child will be able to relax and become comfortable with the whole process.

 Alpharetta Pediatric Dentists are portrayed negatively and with a touch of horror in pop culture.
 A quick scan of any movies, tv shows, cartoons or any other form of entertainment will usually return hilariously scary depictions of the dental office.